joshhus/blockchain-sw-25/vscode-extension.md

         "CORE_CHAINCODE_ID_NAME": <name>:<version>
       }
   ```
   `name` is the name of your smart contract. `version` needs to be a different value to the previous version used.
 Alternatively if you are using JavaScript or TypeScript, then you can update the `version` in the package.json file.
+Note that this functionality is available for Fabric v1.4 smart contracts only.

 6. Add breakpoints to the smart contract by clicking the relevant line numbers in your smart contract files.
 7. On the debug toolbar, click the **Blockchain** button to instantiate the smart contract.